GarageBand

 Who should pick GarageBand?

 GarageBand is shaped for first-time podcasters.
-Its biggest strength: free, preinstalled on every mac.
 It'll get you through your first hundred episodes just fine, but the moment you want strip-silence, real noise reduction, or transcript-based editing, you'll outgrow it and probably move to Logic Pro for $200 anyway

 Is GarageBand free?